 While hiking Pico is a fun and exciting activity in its own right, getting out in nature and exploring the island's vast array of trails is actually one of the best ways to also get to glimpse into its intriguing history.
 For instance, did you know that many of the now official Pico hiking trails were originally narrow thoroughfares used by the native inhabitants of the island to go to and from in accomplishing their daily tasks?
 It may be hard to imagine… with some trails being so high in elevation and quite rustic still, that it makes sense when you know that many times these locals would rely on horses, donkeys, or mules to aid them on their journeys to the market, visiting neighbors, and more.

 So, the next time that you are out making your way up, up, up a Pico hiking trail, it will be nice to think of those who have trekked the same route long before, with many of these pathways existing long before any real roads to speak of were even mere thoughts in people's minds.

 Pico's Unique Terrain and Lovely Landscapes

 Moving on from the history of the trails here, you may be wondering what scenery you can expect to stumble upon as you are trekking your way around Pico Island.
 As it is a volcanic island, Pico´s stark beauty is absolutely unique and captivating.
-The mere colour and contrasts that hikers will see en route during their island walks is hard to describe in mere words, but we will certainly try!
+The mere color and contrasts that hikers will see en route during their island walks are hard to describe in mere words, but we will certainly try!

 You can expect to see towering mountains, the ruins of vast lava fields (called lajidos by the locals, lush green pastures, glistening lakes filled with sparkling clean waters, and much, much more.
 Perhaps the highlight — and most rare — of landscapes you will see on your Pico hikes are the caldeiras Azores are known for.
 These volcanic remnants are so mystical and awe-inspiring that they really do take trekkers' breath away.